Regularization in Machine Learning

 Also known as Ridge Regression, it adjusts models with overfitting or underfitting by adding a penalty equivalent to the sum of the squares of the magnitudes of the coefficients.

-This means that the mathematical function representing our machine learning model is minimized and the coefficients are calculated.
-The size of the coefficients is multiplied and added.
-Ridge Regression performs regularization by reducing the coefficients present.
+This implies that we minimize the mathematical function representing our machine learning model and calculate the coefficients.
+We multiply and add the size of the coefficients.
+Ridge Regression performs regularization machine learning by reducing the coefficients present.
 The function shown below shows the cost function of the ridge regression.

 Lasso Regularization